CloudNativeSDWAN/egress-watcher/README.md

 Currently it supports the following flags:

-* `--context`: the context of the kubeconfig to use. **This flag is not supported yet and will be silently ignored**.
-* `--kubeconfig`: path to the kubeconfig file to use. **This flag is not supported yet and will be silently ignored: the default kubeconfig is used**.
+* `--kubeconfig`: path to the kubeconfig file to use.
 * `--settings-file`: path to settings file to load.
 This is optional.
 Take a look at `settings.yaml` in this same directory to view an example.
 * `--sdwan.base-url`: sdwan's base url to use when forming requests.